andrewhnberry/andrewhnberry.github.io/_posts/2020/2020-05-25-how-to-approach-an-eda-project-from-scratch.markdown

 ---
 layout: post
-title: 5 Tips to improve your exploratory data analysis (EDA)
+title: "06-5 Easy Tips to improve your exploratory data analysis (EDA) Project!"
 excerpt: >-
   Communication, Communication, Communication, Communication, and.....Communication!
 Not communism, but communication!